This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is palliative care?

 Palliative care is specialized care for people with serious, long-term health conditions.
-The focus of palliative care is to relieve your symptoms and help you function in daily life.
+The goal of palliative care is to relieve your symptoms.
+The goal is also to help improve quality of life for you and your family.
+Palliative care can be helpful no matter what your prognosis is.
 Palliative care is provided in addition to the treatment you are already receiving.
 Your palliative care team will work with your healthcare providers as they treat your illness.
 Care will be specific to your needs and the needs of your family.
 Palliative care can happen at any stage of your illness.
-It may change depending on changes in your condition and your goals for treatment.
+It may change if there are changes in your condition and your goals for treatment.
 Care can be provided in a hospital or at home.
-It can also be provided in other facilities, such as a long-term care facility.
+It can also be provided in other facilities, such as a long-term care facility or outpatient clinic.

 Who provides palliative care?

 Palliative care is provided by a team of trained care providers.
-This team includes doctors, nurses, and social workers.
-It may also include dietitians, chaplains, pharmacists, and counselors.
+This team may include:

 What do palliative care services include?

-- Treatment management helps ease your symptoms, such as pain, nausea, or loss of appetite.
-This may be done using medicines or certain therapies.
+- Symptom management helps ease your symptoms, such as pain, nausea, or loss of appetite.
+This may be done using medicines or other therapies.
 Support is also given to help you and your family understand your condition and explore treatment options.
 Decisions about your treatment will be made with your quality of life in mind.

 - Emotional and psychological support helps you and those close to you cope with feelings about your condition.
 Patients and their families may join support groups or meet others in similar situations.